 Snacks

-Vegan kale chips with a cheesy twist
+Raw vegan kale crisps with a cheesy twist

 We all know that kale is the true king of leafy greens – packed with iron, folate, and chlorophyll.
 It supports fertility, helps regulate hormones, and strengthens the body both during pregnancy and when trying to conceive.
 But let’s be honest – in the fall, the craving for green smoothies disappears like leaves from the trees.
 That’s why I found another way to get my chlorophyll fix kale chips.